EdwardJamesYoung/RL-portfolio-pursuit/README.md

 ## Paper walk-through (Accenture internal use)

-for internal use at Accenture, we have created a series of videos which walk through the different sections of our paper.
+For internal use at Accenture we have created a series of videos which walk through the different sections of our paper.
 Accenture employees can find them via the following links:
 1. [Introduction and problem statement](https://mediaexchange.accenture.com/media/t/1_lf2w7w0l)
 2. [Problem formalism](https://mediaexchange.accenture.com/media/t/1_q6sit8p6)